 The people from Twitter recommended Ben as someone I might wish to follow and I looked up his work and found that I was smiling whilst I was looking and even talking to myself.
 Every photograph tells a story and makes you chuckle at the same time.
 It seemed to me that Ben would make an interesting picture and so he did.
 We arranged the shoot very quickly and met in a cafe off Carnaby Street, a place where weirdly, I had never been to before.
 We left London in 1964 but I was only 13 then and, by the time I returned to go to London University in 1971, the Swinging Sixties were over.
 I was always lagging behind in the fashion and music scene.
 When the Beatles grew moustaches, I was still at school and so I grew mine after they had broken up.
 I started wearing bell bottoms late and I was still wearing them when everyone else had discarded theirs or taken the bells out of the bottoms.
 I got into Leonard Cohen years after his heyday and never got into Dylan or the Stones at all until they (and I) were old.
 Never mind, I have kept my fair isle sleeveless jumper so I can wear it when "Magical Mystery Tour" is finally accepted as the masterpiece it has always been to me.
 Yep, I am so out of fashion that I am almost in fashion...but not quite.

 Anyway, back to Ben.
-He asked me if there were any places in London which meant a lot to me and I gave him a long list which did not contain the exit from Oxford Street Tube Station but I have come out of that entrance many times over the years - for example, when I went to see "The Great American Backstage Musical" at the Regent Theatre in about 1974, when I went to see "WR Mysteries of the Organism" at the Academy Cinema in 1971 and then later when Jane and I were interviewed on an obscure BBC TV news channel about our joint exhibition at Farley Farm in 2013 which was roundabout the same time I wangled my way into Nadav Kander's Private View of his "Bodies" exhibition.
+He asked me if there were any places in London which meant a lot to me and I gave him a long list which did not contain the exit from Oxford Street Tube Station but I have come out of that entrance many times over the years - for example, when I went to see "The Great American Backstage Musical" at the Regent Theatre in about 1974, when I went to see "WR Mysteries of the Organism" at the Academy Cinema in 1971 and then later when my wife and I were interviewed on an obscure BBC TV news channel about our joint exhibition at Farley Farm in 2013 which was roundabout the same time I wangled my way into Nadav Kander's Private View of his "Bodies" exhibition.
 Yes, the same Mr Kander who has now missed the chance of photographing me.
 Look at me, off on a tangential journey down Memory Lane again.

 So Ben and I met in this cafe.
 He was immediately warm and welcoming in his manner and we had a good old gossip about the photographers we both knew.
 Ben is the kind of chap that it is easy to bow in front of in a busy London Street.
 Just look at the expression on my face - see?
 That's what Ben is like.
 He said that he had asked someone to assist and after about twenty minutes' natter, a lovely girl called Jess Heale arrived.
 We chatted some more about what we were going to do and then set off for the station where we set up and I started bowing and Ben started clicking and Jess held the reflector and urged people to keep walking past so that their movement contrasted with my static pose.
 I suppose we were there for about 45 minutes, maybe more with me bowing to Ben in front of gawping passengers in buses and taxis and shoppers rushing by on the street.
 We then made our way down to the Photographers' Gallery and Ben took some plain shots outside.